-Courses Offered
+Courses Offered and Cost

-Accord Nil Overlords-Drones and Robots \$50

-Activism Nil Philosophy Nil

-After the fall Nil Psychology Nil

-Bean to Barista \$80 The Great Outdoors-Survive & Thrive \$50

-Celebrating Inclusiveness with Multiculturism - CIM Nil Short Film Making Nil

-Creative writing for Nil Spoken Word Poetry Nil

-Publication

-CSI - True Crime Nil Song Writing and Production (SWAP) Nil

-Dance and Creative Nil Sport Sociology Nil

-Movement

-Enviromaths Nil Stage Production Nil

-Environmental Science \$20 Upcycle Me \$40

-Leichhardt TV Nil Visual Design \$40

-Navigating Life Nil Work Education \$20

-Opportunities and Pathways in Physical activity and Sport Nil

-ACCORD
+Accord Nil After the fall Nil Overlords-Drones and Robots \$50 Bean to Barista \$90 Philosophy Nil Cook like a Chef \$120 Psychology Nil Creative writing for Publication Nil The Great Outdoors-Survive & Thrive \$50 CSI - True Crime Nil Short Film Making Nil Cultural Explorations - Celebrating Inclusiveness withMulticulturism - CIM Nil Song Writing and Production (SWAP) Nil Dance and Creative Movement Nil Stage Production Nil Leichhardt TV Nil Success in Ceramics \$80 Marine & Aquaculture Technology \$10 Upcycle Me \$50 Navigating Life Nil Visual Design \$40 Opportunities and Pathways in Physical Activity and Sport Nil Work Education (Year 10 only) \$20

-Ambition Creativity Challenge Opportunity Risk Do
+ACCORD - Ambition Creativity Challenge Opportunity Risk Do

 This unique elective subject focuses on highly personalised learning within a project -based framework.
-The subject builds the 21st century skills of creative thinking; critical thinking; reflective thinking: collaborative and independent inquiry and communication and inter-personal skills. То demonstrate achievement of course outcomes students work on four student- designed inquiry based learning projects over one year.
-The purpose of ACCORD is to develop a student's capacity to use their personal interests to drive their own learning, establish concrete skills for approaching HSC courses (especially those involving a major work) and most importantly to become successful lifelong learners.
+The subject builds the 21st century skills of creative thinking; critical thinking; reflective thinking; collaborative and independent inquiry and communication and inter-personal skills.
+To demonstrate achievement of course outcomes, students work on a four student designed inquiry based learning projects over one year.
+The purpose of ACCORD is to develop a student's capacity to use their personal interests to drive their own learning, establish concrete skills for approaching HSC courses (especially those а involving major work) and most importantly to become successful lifelong learners.

 Students who choose this subject are independent learners.
-It requires dedication and those who succeed are able to take responsibility and challenge themselves to engage in creative projects that use research to solve problems.
-Highly motivated students have the opportunity to connect their learning with the real world by 'showing what they know' with a public audience.
+It requires dedication those who succeed can take and responsibility and challenge themselves to engage in creative projects that use research solve problems.
+Highly motivated to students have the opportunity to connect their learning with the real world by 'showing what they know' with a public audience.

 Students in this course will be able to pick their own topics to learn about and teachers will advise and guide them throughout the process to project completion.
 Students will write a driving question, produce a project portfolio, hold an exhibition of their work and then reflect on their process.